Tyrese Haliburton helps spark Pacers' Game 6 win over Thunder while playing with strained calf

 Against Milwaukee on April 29, it was a layup with 1.4 seconds left that capped a rally from seven points down in the final 34.6 seconds of overtime for a 119-118 win.
 In Cleveland on May 6, it was a 3-pointer with 1.1 seconds left for a 120-119 win — capping a rally from seven points down in the final 48 seconds.
 At Madison Square Garden against the Knicks on May 21, a game the Pacers trailed 121-112 with 51.1 seconds left, he hit a jumper with no time left to force OT and Indiana won again.

-He didn't need any late dramatics Thursday, but his play brought drama nonetheless.
+He didn't need any late dramatics Thursday.
+And now, Game 7 awaits.

+“We've got one game ... and it's all about that one game,” Haliburton said.

 AP NBA: https://apnews.com/nba